 Where does all that money come from?
 Here are the main ways telecommuters save money:

-A recent report from the Census Bureau shows that the average U.S. commute is about 25.5 minutes one way.
+The average U.S. commute is about 26.4 minutes one way.
 That is nearly an hour of driving, carpooling or bus riding every day.
 Almost 600,000 full-time commuters traveled around 90 minutes one way, or three hours of commuting daily.

 Clearly, that’s costing a lot of money, whether you’re traveling by rail, bus, in a carpool or on your own.
 Obviously, if you can take public transportation or travel with others, you’ll save some money, but working from home shaves the entire expense out of your budget.

 How much can you save a month by cutting some or all of your commute?
-Check out this calculator from the Metropolitan Washington Council of Governments.
+Check out this calculator from the Transportation and Parking Services.

 For example, let’s say you drive 15 miles to work.
 If you normally go into the office 25 days in a month and drive a sedan with average operating costs, you’ll pay about $219 a month, or $2,628 a year for commuting.
 And that’s not including tolls or parking.